interledger-deprecated/tutorials/http-ilp/index.md

 we'll call `Pay-Token`.
 The shop will also add a response header, `Pay-Balance`, which will inform the client of its current balance.

-Note that in the [Trustlines](../trustlines) tutorial, we will see another way of implementing the idea of prepaid balance at the shop; there, the shop will run an Interledger-enabled ledger, at which the client has a balance.
-Both have advantages and disadvantages, as will be discussed in more detail in the trustlines tutorial.
+Note that in the [Hosted Ledgers](../hosted-ledgers) tutorial, we will see another way of implementing the idea of prepaid balance at the shop; there, the shop will run an Interledger-enabled ledger, at which the client has a balance.
+Both have advantages and disadvantages, as will be discussed in more detail in the hosted-ledgers tutorial.

 ## Customer-generated shared secret